Skip to main content

 Setting aside the moral argument, there is a straightforward business case for ethical behavior:

-Fresh data from 7 Southwest Ohio counties.
-Delivered every Monday morning.
+Fresh data from seven Southwest Ohio counties, every Monday morning.